The Staff at CAP

 JoAnne Jackson began working for CAP in September, 2006 as the Director of Administrative Services and became the Director of Operations in early 2011.
 JoAnne has worked in the field of animal protection since 1976.
 She began her career in Killeen, Texas, as an Animal Control Officer and was among the first group of officers to obtain the Texas Department of Health, Animal Control Certification.
 After ten years in animal control, JoAnne moved to Waco where she directed the transfer of the animal shelter from city operations to the Waco Humane Society.
 She remained as the Executive Director for sixteen years.
 JoAnne was Manager of the Dallas Spay/Neuter Clinic which was started by SNAP and then operated by The Humane Society of the United States.
 During her thirty-three years in animal protection, JoAnne served on the board of the Texas Humane Legislation Network, the City of Waco - Animal Control Advisory Board and, the McLennan Community College, Veterinary Technician Advisory Board.
 She also worked part-time as a Veterinary Technician for the Texas Animal Emergency Clinic.
 JoAnne currently serves on the Advsiory Committe for the PIMA Medical Institute - Veterinary Asststant Technician Program, and she is on the Partners for Responsible Pet Owners Task Force.
 JoAnne currently shares her home with her two cats, Snickers and Sandie.
 Contact JoAnne Jackson

-Rita Benton, Marketing Director and Pet Supply Shop Manager
+Rita Benton, Pet Supply Shop Manager & Marketing Director

 Rita Benton has worked in the field of marketing for forty years years, but her love of animals spans her lifetime.
 She began her work with CAP in 1995 as a volunteer, and shortly thereafter became a full-time employee.